Quick Stats

 The foundation is managed by an executive management team with grants made by director discretion.
 The foundation was originally established by Charles and Lucia Shipley, founders of the Shipley Company.

 Richard C. Shipley, a BU trustee emeritus and son of the founders, served as president and CEO of Shipley Company, LLC, which became a world leader in electronic materials and process technology development.
 He is currently founder of Shiprock Capital, a private equity firm.
-Richard Shipley has been a major individual philanthropist to Boston University, making gifts totaling over $20 million for prostate cancer research, digital learning innovation, and professorships.
+Richard Shipley has been a major individual philanthropist to Boston University, making gifts totalling over $20 million for prostate cancer research, digital learning innovation, and professorships.

 Application Process & Timeline